-If implemented at SEA by the Port and/or airlines, the biometric air exit program would only be used at departure gates and only when international departing flights are boarding.
+The biometric air exit program is only used at departure gates and only when international departing flights are boarding.
 It is worth noting that, if an airport or airline does not choose to partner with CBP to implement biometric air exit, CBP has authority to implement the program using its own staff and equipment at any international air departure gate.
 This is already occurring at SEA on certain departing Lufthansa, Hainan, Emirates and Virgin Atlantic flights.

 It is also worth noting that TVS is not limited to the biometric air exist use case; for example, TVS can also be used for other traveler identity verification functions, such as curb-to-gate implementations (where international departing passengers' identity can be used to facilitate ticketing, bag check and TSA screening as well).
 This set of recommendations considers only the use of TVS in support of biometric air exit.
-With respect to the biometric air exit use case, as with any other use case utilizing TVS, the Port will have limited visibility into and no authority over the design of the CBP-provided TVS system.
+With respect to the biometric air exit use case, as with any other use case utilizing TVS, the Port will have limited visibility into (and no authority over) the design of the CBP-provided TVS system.